ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 ## Client-side search
 - Searching on the client can be done with any static website because you don´t need a server processing logic.
-- You need to download the fulltext search index bevor you can start searching, therefore the first attempt to searching might take some time.
+- You need to download the fulltext search index bevor you can start searching.
+That can be costly.
 - If you do not want to download the index for each search request, you probably should implement a caching mechanism with a service worker.
+Still, the first search attempt might take time because at some point the index needs to be downloaded initially.
 - Depending on how the caching is implemented, your index might not contain the data from most recent builds.
 - Once you have an index cached in the browser, and you access it throught a service worker, your search becomes offline capable.